Elias011/Testcafe-ABN-Mock-Login/Readme.md

 ### Features
 - **Modular Design:** The framework follows page object model design pattern, allowing easy organization and maintenance of test cases
 - **Cross-Browser Compatibility:** The framework supports testing login pages across multiple browsers(Chrome, Edge and Firefox)
-- **Test Data Management:** All test data, including different user credentials and authentications are collected into **./data/data.json**.
+- **Test Data Management:** All test data, including different user credentials and authentications are collected into **./Data/data.json**.
 - **Assertions and Validations:** The framework uses Testcafe assertions and validations to verify login success, failure, error messages, and other expected behaviors.
 - **Reporting and Logging:** Detailed reports and logs are generated as html report after each test run.
-Test report you can find by **./Reports/** in cluding screenshots for the failures
+Test report you can find by **./Reports/** including screenshots for the failures

 ### Test cases
 Three test cases: